nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GIT_CHEAT_SHEET.md

 1. `git push` -- if your branch is already on Github, this is all you need to do.
 1. `git push --set-upstream origin <branch name>` -- if your branch is not yet on Github

+### I want to get a repo from Github

+1. Open your workspace directory in your terminal
+1. Go to the repo you want in Github and find the 'Code' button dropdown and copy the ssh link
+1. In your terminal type `git clone <ssh link copied>`
+1. cd into the directory that was created in the clone.

 ## What information should you provide in a pull request?

 - what your changes are